Safe re-opening of the Meals on Wheels

 Monday, June 14, 2021

-We are excited to be getting close to re-opening our doors and seeing you all.
+We are excited to be re-opening our doors and seeing you all.
 We appreciate your patience with us.

 Our primary goal is to ensure the health and safety of anyone coming into our facility.